romilly/s2ag-corpus/Automation.md

 ```

-The Synchronise  class will work like this:
+The Synchronizer  class will work like this:

 Its constructor will find the base directory by loading the BASE_DIR environment variable
 which is defined in the `.env` file and save it in a field.
 It will also store some helper objects in fields.